Taco Bell to receive architectural facelift, increase seating to 97, other Planning Committee decisions

 Beckett raised another issue of concern: Taco Bell’s current property contains a weeping cherry tree that is exceptionally rare in Michigan.

-He said with the elimination of two parking spots, the rare plant could be transported to a different site during construction and studied by science
+He said with the elimination of two parking spots, the rare plant could be transported to a different site during construction and studied by science classes.

 Commissioner Shaun Holtgreive raised issues about whether or not the restaurant’s redesign will raise issues will parking within a year.

 “I don’t have a concern about parking,” said Jeff Gray, director of planning and community development.

 Planning chairman Peter Orlik said the improvements would benefit the community.

 The Planning Commission also hosted a public hearing about the Wellman Group's request for a special use permit to convert its 400 and 402 S. University property from a space for offices to a residential duplex.

 Several University Street residents spoke out against the permit because they fear the property will eventually be rented out to college students.

 Sherm Rowley, the funeral director at Helms Funeral Home, 330 S. University Ave., also opposed the property's conversion.